Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 ## Overview
 `CirclePage` is a container of any control that uses circle object or [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
-If you want to use any circle control or to handle the `Rotary Event`. you have to use `CirclePage`.
+If you want to use any circle control or to handle the `Rotary Event`.
+You have to use `CirclePage`.
-`CirclePage` can set bottom button(`ActionButtonItem`) and `CircleProgressBar` and `CircleSlider` and `MoreOption` on it's own.
+`CirclePage` can set bottom button(`ActionButtonItem`), `CircleProgressBar`, `CircleSlider` and `MoreOption` on it's own.

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
-If other `pages` contain these control.
-It may cause exception or control cannot be displayed.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contains these controls.
+If other `pages` contain these controls, it may cause exception or can't display control.**

 * bottom button(ActionButtonItem)
-    - A Semicircular button is shown at bottom of screen. refer to below image.
+    - A Semicircular button is shown at bottom of screen.
+Refer to below image.

     ![bottom_button](data/bottom_button.png)